Blog > Is Black Friday Harming UK Businesses?

 There will be many families waiting to get online and get their Christmas shopping done while prices are low, but at the same time, there will be a number of small businesses depending on Christmas as one of their peak sales periods over the year.

 Big businesses will be saturating every online platform with their marketing in order to capitalise on the Black Friday event and put forward their vast reductions.
 This will hugely contribute to the rise in November spending but naturally, this will be at the expense of our Small Businesses; the backbone of our economy.
 This is unless they find other ways to cut through the noise and showcase the value they offer at the price it’s offered at.

 What Can You Do?

 As a small business owner, time and effort goes into lovingly sourcing or producing your products and you know the value of the work you do.
-For many the key is not to get involved in Amazon’s game and to instead focus in on that value you provide, share your stance with your audience and engaging with your connected customers consistently all year round rather than trying to make a few discounted sales.
+For many the key is not to get involved in Amazon’s game and to instead focus in on the value you provide, share your stance with your audience and engage with your connected customers consistently all year round rather than trying to make a few discounted sales.